Hieuaptechw/shop-snow/SETUP.md

-# Hướng Dẫn SetUp và Phân Công Công Việc !
+# Work Assignment and Setup Guide

-Chào mừng bạn đến với dự án của chúng tôi!
-Dưới đây là  phân công công việc
+Welcome to our project!
+Below is the work assignment and setup guide.

-## 1. Tổng Quan Dự Án
+## 1. Project Overview

-Được xây dựng trên Laravel và Reactjs
+The project is built using Laravel and React.js.

-## 2. Cách Thức Làm Việc
+## 2. Workflow
-### **Bước 1: Upload database lên localhost**
+### **Step 1: Upload the Database to Localhost**
-Ở mục database {File:database.sql}
+Upload the database from the file {File:databasenew.sql}

-### **Bước 2: Tải  dự án trên và giải nén**
+### **Bước 2: Download and Extract the Project**
-Chạy các lệnh sau với thư mục backend
+Run the following commands in the backend directory:

     cd ./backend
     npm install